Gauhati-University/touchless-water-disp/README.md

  ## Credits
  The contributors of this project are : Utpal Sharma, Rajdeep Choudhury, Nairit Barkataki, Tilak Deka and Sharmistha Mazumdar.

  ## Contributing
- Contributions to this project are released to the public under the project's open source license.
+ Contributions to this project are releasedto the public under the [project's open source license](LICENSE).

-This project adheres to a Code of Conduct.
+This project adheres to a [Code of Conduct][code-of-conduct].
 By participating, you are expected to honor this code.

+[code-of-conduct]: CODE_OF_CONDUCT.md

+See [Contributing](CONTRIBUTING.md) for more details.

  # License

-[Lincense](https://github.com/Gauhati-University/touchless-water-disp/blob/master/LICENSE) contains rights to this work
+[License](https://github.com/Gauhati-University/touchless-water-disp/blob/master/LICENSE) contains rights to this work